Movatterモバイル変換

 Getting started with this repo

-We provide accessible Jupyter notebooks and detailed documentations in the./getting_started folder.
+We provide accessible Jupyter notebooks and detailed documentation in the./getting_started folder.
 Utility scripts can be found in the./scripts folder.
+Additionally, a comprehensive tutorial for finetuning the model on the SO-101 robot is available onHuggingFace.

 1. Data Format & Loading

-• To load and process the data, we useHuggingface LeRobot data, but with a more detailed metadata and annotation schema (we call it "LeRobot compatible data schema").
+• To load and process the data, we useHuggingface LeRobot data, but with a more detailed modality and annotation schema (we call it "LeRobot compatible data schema").

-fromgr00t.data.datasetimportLeRobotSingleDatasetfromgr00t.data.embodiment_tagsimportEmbodimentTagfromgr00t.data.datasetimportModalityConfigfromgr00t.experiment.data_configimportDATA_CONFIG_MAP# get the data configdata_config=DATA_CONFIG_MAP["gr1_arms_only"]# get the modality configs and transformsmodality_config=data_config.modality_config()transforms=data_config.transform()# This is a LeRobotSingleDataset object that loads the data from the given dataset path.dataset=LeRobotSingleDataset(dataset_path="demo_data/robot_sim.PickNPlace",modality_configs=modality_config,transforms=transforms,embodiment_tag=EmbodimentTag.GR1,# the embodiment to use)# This is an example of how to access the data.dataset[5]
+fromgr00t.data.datasetimportLeRobotSingleDatasetfromgr00t.data.embodiment_tagsimportEmbodimentTagfromgr00t.data.datasetimportModalityConfigfromgr00t.experiment.data_configimportDATA_CONFIG_MAP# get the data configdata_config=DATA_CONFIG_MAP["fourier_gr1_arms_only"]# get the modality configs and transformsmodality_config=data_config.modality_config()transforms=data_config.transform()# This is a LeRobotSingleDataset object that loads the data from the given dataset path.dataset=LeRobotSingleDataset(dataset_path="demo_data/robot_sim.PickNPlace",modality_configs=modality_config,transforms=None,# we can choose to not apply any transformsembodiment_tag=EmbodimentTag.GR1,# the embodiment to use)# This is an example of how to access the data.dataset[5]

 2. Inference